Savidya-Nirthana/Travel-Experience-Listing-Platform/readme.md

 - **User Authentication:** Secure registration, login, and session management using HTTP-only cookies and JWT.
 - **Experience Listings:** Users can view a feed of travel experiences, including details like title, location, description, price, and images.
 - **Create & Manage Listings:** Authenticated users can publish their own travel experiences and upload relevant images.
 They also have the ability to edit and delete their own listings.
-- **Responsive Design:** The UI is fully responsive, ensuring a great experience across desktop, tablet, and mobile devices.
 - **Cloud Storage:** Integration with Firebase and Atlas to handle and store user-uploaded images efficiently and database.
 - **CI/CD Pipeline:** GitHub Actions workflow (`deploy.yml`) set up for automated building and deployment to an AWS EC2 instance.